chadlouus/Refactor-Jupyter-Notebook-To-Service/Readme.md

 The process of creating the vectore store takes quite some time.
 During this process, the knowledge text is converted into vectors.
 This process takes about 9 seconds.

-If the vector store is already created on disk, then loading it only takes 1 second.
+If the vector store is already created on disk, then loading the vector store only takes 1 second.

 So we write code to test if the vector store has already been created, and only create it if it has not been created.